Noamiz/web-client-strategy/README.md

 # web-client-strategy

+Part of the secondbase kit – a reusable, always-modern company-in-a-box.

 React + TypeScript **web client** for the _End to End Company Products_ system.

 This application is the main web dashboard for users and admins.
 It communicates with: